jcgonzalezb/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 - Results must be sorted in ascending order by the show title and genre name
 - You can use only one SELECT statement
 - The database name will be passed as an argument of the mysql command
+17. Write a script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter
+- The tv_shows table contains only one record where title = Dexter (but the id can be different)
+- Each record should display: tv_genres.name
+- Results must be sorted in ascending order by the genre name
+18. Write a script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows.
+- The tv_genres table contains only one record where name = Comedy (but the id can be different)
+- Each record should display: tv_shows.title
+- Results must be sorted in ascending order by the show title
+- You can use a maximum of two SELECT statement
+19. Write a script that lists all shows from hbtn_0d_tvshows_rate by their rating.
+- Each record should display: tv_shows.title - rating sum
+- Results must be sorted in descending order by the rating
+- You can use only one SELECT statement
+20. Write a script that lists all genres in the database hbtn_0d_tvshows_rate by their rating.
+- Each record should display: tv_genres.name - rating sum
+- Results must be sorted in descending order by their rating
+- You can use only one SELECT statement

 ## Languages and Tools: